Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Testing team takeaways

-Across four weeks, the Helix Sunset Luxe delivered the clearest pressure relief (Mia’s shoulders stayed calm), but Marcus found it too soft for stomach time.
-Puffy Lux 2.0 felt the most “hotel plush” while still holding its shape near the edge.
-The Serta Perfect Sleeper Hybrid was the most dependable for lumbar support and easy turning, though side sleepers may want more cushioning.
-Therapedic SP 3000 Firm stayed stable and supportive, but it’s not the pick for people chasing a cloud-soft top.
+Across four weeks of rotation, the Helix Sunset Luxe was the easiest on shoulders in side sleeping, but it ran too soft for extended stomach time.
+The Puffy Lux Hybrid delivered the most “hotel plush” feel while still staying secure at the edges.
+The Serta Perfect Sleeper Hybrid was the most dependable through the midsection and the easiest to move on, while the Therapedic SP 3000 Firm stayed steady and no-fuss for people who want a firm surface.

 Neway comparison chart